renaissance-publishing/renaissance/content/chapters/18-races.md

       - To competently impersonate a person whose shape they have assumed, they will still need to use the Disguise and Deception skills, but they receive a +30 and +10 bonus on these checks, respectively.
       - Normally, changing shape does not affect their statistics&mdash;but see the powers listed below.

-  - *Basin*: As other Spirits, Tempters have a basin&mdash;something that they draw their vitality from, and over which they have power.
-Tempters' basin is *emotion*; they can perceive and influence the emotions of others.
+  - *Basin*: Like other Spirits, Tempters have a basin (see *The Supernatural*): the mental energies of other intelligent beings.
+This connection is not as strong as Uncle Haw's control over the Haw river, for example, but it does allow them a greater sense of the state-of-mind of others&mdash;which some hone into a limited ability to sense and manipulate the emotions of others.

       - Mechanically, this grants Tempters a +10 bonus on most Social Skills test, and may negate some penalties to those tests as well.

   - Optional Negative Trait: Bind

       - You have a *bind*, the details of which you should work out with your GM.
 The bind should pose a real danger to you.
 It must be known to at least one clerical organization in the area where you live – although it does not need to be widely known.
 (This is a negative trait; it you select it, you *gain* 10 CP, which you may then spend elsewhere.)

   - Optional Power: More than Form Alone